AgentXLP/coopdx-mods/conventions.md

 * `main.lua`: This file is the entry point of the mod, it contains the name, description, incompatibility tags, deluxe tag and pausable tag.
 I usually put vital hooks, variables and functions in this file.

 * Other Lua Files: These files contain different components or systems that are in the mod.
 For example, Underworld has files such as `cutscene.lua`, `dialog.lua`, `npc.lua`.

+## Mod Storage

+In Mod Storage keys, I use snake_case for naming them.